Company Catalysts

 Testing and Development

-Catalyst: Demonstrate criticality in at least three test reactors under DOE Reactor Pilot Program
+Catalyst: Demonstrate criticality in at least three test reactors under DOE’s Reactor Pilot Program

-Catalyst: Pilot technology demonstration with Vertiv at the initial Aurora powerhouse
+Catalyst: Pilot technology demonstration with Vertiv at initial Aurora powerhouse (power/thermal for data centers)

-Catalyst: Results from DOE Voucher Program materials testing for Aurora fast reactor components
+Catalyst: DOE Voucher Program advanced materials testing and validation for Aurora

 Certainty: 70% | Timing: Not specified